dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/summaries/tellme_global/readme.md

 This guide will outline the general principles, but also the specific commands for certain machines, initially Simba, DKRZ's Levante and Lunarc's Cosmos.

+### Aquire the evaluation data and set paths

+1. On your HPC system you will already need to have the `benchmarking_data` directory which contains the input forcing data.
+Check that this contains a directory (or link) to a folder `tellme`.
+If it doesn't, copy it from Simba or contact Matt Forrest (matthew.forrest@senckenberg.de) for the data.

+1. You then need to set the paths to this data in the `summarize.sh` script in this directory (`benchmarks/summaries/tellme_global`).
+Set `EVALDATA_PATH` and `LUDATA_PATH` (near the top of the script) appropriately.

 ### Load system modules/external software

-First we need to make sure that certain software is available to us:
+We need to make sure that certain software is available to us:
  * R
  * the GCC compiler
  * Pandoc
  * OpenMPI (although I can't remember why at this stage)

 These will likely be available as modules on the HPC.
 But they might simply need to be installed on some machines.

 **Cosmos (Lunarc)**:
 ```
 > module purge